ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ## How to make _Chirp!_ work locally

-**Note**: Some parts of the application will not work if you have not specified Azure Tenant and Client ID coupled to the app registration.
-These are secrets and are therefore not shared.
+**Note**: The login functionality (and what is locked behind authentication) will not work if you have not specified Azure TenantId and ClientId coupled to the app registration.
+These would need to be saved as user secrets under "AzureAdB2C:TenantId" and "AzureAdB2C:ClientId".
+As they are secrets and they are therefore not shared.
+Alternatively an Azure Tenant would need to be set up with Azure AD B2C with user flow and app registration.

+The functionality can still be used on the [deployed version](https://bdsagroup15chirprazor.azurewebsites.net).

 ### Initial setup for computers that do not have an ARM CPU